What is SEO and SEM?

 Now, to truly make this happen, many different actions are needed.
 (In fact, too many to mention in this blog post.)

-This means the content should be designed to truly answer the query adequately.
+This means the page should be designed to truly answer the query adequately.
 What’s more, it should be qualitatively better than the content that already appears on the target SERP.
 There are many steps to doing this well.
 I’m just covering this in a top-down, big picture manner.

 This is because just having great content isn’t enough for search engines.
 It must come from an authoritative source.
 Search engines use a variety of off-page signals to evaluate whether a source is authoritative.